LEARNAcademy/syllabus/react/props.md

 export default App
 ```

-Now we are passing both data and information to our child component. `GreetPerson` has access to `person` as `this.props.person` and `greeting` as `this.props.person`.
+Now we are passing both data and information to our child component. `GreetPerson` has access to `person` as `this.props.person` and `greeting` as `this.props.greeting`.

 **src/components/GreetPerson.js**